 This set has a nice combination of 6 filters to give you a lot of flexibility:

 This is a great choice of filters as it allows you to choose what your goals are for the shoot.
 If it is just getting the right settings, then you have 3 ND filters to choose from.

 If you want to reduce reflections or make the sky pop, you can also include a Polarizer with ND8 or 16, or just use it alone.

-The system uses a mount which you add to the outside of your Spark lens.
-The cool thing about this is that it has a protective cover of it's own, so before adding any filters you get lens protection!
+The system uses a mount that you add to the outside of your Spark lens.
+The cool thing about this is that it has a protective cover of its own, so before adding any filters you get lens protection!

 Then, you just choose your lens for the flight and slide it on, super simple!

 You can check out how the system works in the Freewell video on the right (or below on mobile) :

 Polarpro makes great gear for drones and is currently one of only two companies making the Spark filters.

 At the time of writing (Aug 2017), according to one review on Amazon, they are changing the construction of their filters due to a small issue.
 So, if you are buying not long after this – check with them if the new version is available.

 Like with most 6 packs of filters, Polarpro gives you lots of great options with this set: